 When is the application deadline?

 To have full consideration for university-wide fellowships, all application materials must be received by Dec.15; additional applications will be accepted until Jan.
 15. Applicants are encouraged to submit their materials prior to the deadline because some departments may start making offers earlier if they see attractive candidates.
 Some departments will accept applications after this deadline.
 Interested individuals should check with the director of the doctoral programs, Scott Ranges (email@example.com), for more details.

 Is a master's degree required for admission to the Ph.D. program?

 No. However, students who have master's degrees are more competitive for admission.
 To earn a Ph.D., a student must take at least 60 credit hours beyond a bachelor's degree (including 12 hours of dissertation preparation).
-Some credit from a master's degree can be transferred toward the doctoral degree, depending on departmental approval.
+Some credit from a master's degree may be transferred toward the doctoral degree, depending on departmental approval.